CircleCI-Public/slack-orb/README.md

           fail_only: "true" # Optional: if set to "true" then only failure messages will occur.
           webhook: "webhook" # Optional: Enter a specific webhook here or the default will use $SLACK_WEBHOOK
           only_for_branch: "master" # Optional: If set, a specific branch for which status updates will be sent.
 In this case, only for pushes to master branch.
+          only_for_tag: true # Optional: If set, status updates will be sent to any tag.
+In this case, only for pushes to any tag.
 ```

 ![Status Success Example](/img/statusSuccess.PNG)